Donald Trump asked for end to Flynn probe, former FBI Director Comey will testify

 Mr. Comey said he did, in fact, assure Mr. Trump repeatedly that the president was not personally under investigation — backing up what the White House has said, and undercutting critics who have said the president is a target.

-But overall, Mr. Comey describes a strange and strained relationship that, according to the former FBI director, appeared to be an effort to demand loyalty.
+But overall, in recounting five interactions with the president, Mr. Comey describes a strange and strained relationship that, according to the former FBI director, appeared to be an effort to demand loyalty.

 He emerged from one Jan.
 27 meeting, just a week after the inauguration, saying he felt Mr. Trump was trying to pressure him by asking him — for a third time — whether he wanted to stay on as FBI director.